Legionella Testing, Analysis and Sampling

-uRisk is a water hygiene specialist with nationwide coverage and over 25 years experience.
+uRisk is a water hygiene specialist with nationwide coverage and over 25 years of experience.
 We provide legionella testing and a wide range of water testing with UKAS approved laboratories.
 All legionella sampling is carried out to the British Standards BS7592.

 We work with all types of organisations from healthcare to commercial and industrial, as well as private dwellings. uRisk provides 2 types of legionella sampling services.
 These include engineer sampling by a qualified engineer who will undertake sampling to the required standards.
-Alternatively, we provide a legionella testing kit (DIY kit) that is cost effective, non-intrusive and has a fast turnaround time.
+Alternatively, we provide a legionella testing kit (DIY testing kit) that is cost-effective, non-intrusive and has a fast turnaround time.
 Before you consider legionella testing, you should first have a legionella risk assessment in place, as this is your legal requirement.
 This will help you to identify how many water systems you have and therefore how many samples you should take.

 Legionella Testing, Analysis, Sampling Services

 Legionella Testing Kit (DIY)

 Receive your legionella testing kit (DIY) in the post.
 The package includes your sterile sample bottles, instructions, and a free pre-paid return package.
 Perfect for a non-intrusive, cost effective legionella sampling.

 Legionella testing or analysis is the action of examining a water sample.
 This is where the laboratory will identify the presence or absence of legionella in the legionella sample collected, along with the bacterial count and legionella species.
 Legionella sampling is the action of sample collection and the strategy used to collect the sample.
 Therefore legionella testing/analysis and legionella sampling are two different stages in one process.